NSF QRM Scholars Program

 - What information needs to be included in the Statement of Interest?

 We are interested to learn about what YOU are interested to learn about.
 You can propose to work during the 2021-22 academic year on a specific research project or you can propose to work on a federal or foundation grant proposal for funding (e.g., perhaps an NSF proposal, due in 2022).
 We are interested in identifying participants whose aim is to study and address inequities in the educational system regarding STEM education.

-More specifically, applicants should describe their background and personal goals in relation to their eligibility for the NSF QRM Scholars Program (2 pages maximum).
-They should also describe a tentative research project or proposal that they would like to work on over the Scholar year (around 1 page), providing a general idea about the population of interest an the research questions to be addressed.
+More specifically, applicants should describe their background and personal goals in relation to their eligibility for the NSF QRM Scholars Program.
 A description should be provided as to how the proposed project aligns with the goals of the NSF QRM Scholars Program.
-In total, the Statement of Interest should be no more than 3 pages maximum.
+In total, the Statement of Interest should be no more than 1 page maximum (single-spaced).

 - How do I write a structured abstract?

 The application system will prompt you to include information on the following components of your proposed research:

 Background/Context (50 words max): Present the context of the proposed research.